Moment for change | Working with communities

 Building trust, recovering communities – the role of tourism

-The trends are becoming clearer and are evolving from signals observed over the past few years.
 The new normal post COVID-19 will find consumers seeking travel with purpose.
 Visitors want to support a tourism industry that support communities.

 This may be through volunteer tourism at one extreme and visitors demonstrating their commitments to travel impact through their actions such as rewilding initiatives or sustainable travel choices through to recognition of operators preferences to local suppliers, collaborative activities within destinations which encourage longer stays, higher value but lower volume experiences.